kartik-v/yii2-grid/README.md

 ## Boolean Column (New)
 ### \kartik\grid\BooleanColumn
 This is a new grid column class that extends the \kartik\grid\DataColumn class.
-It automatically converts boolean data (true/false) values to user friendly indicators or labels.
+It automatically converts boolean data (true/false) values to user friendly indicators or labels (that are configurable).
 Refer [documentation](http://demos.krajee.com/grid#boolean-column) for details.

 ## Action Column (Enhanced)